netascode/ansible-dc-vxlan-example/README.md

 ## Running the Playbook

-Once you have completed the steps above, the playbook can be run using the following command from the root directory of the repository.
+The following playbook command can be run to build the fabric.

 ```bash
 ansible-playbook -i inventory.yml vxlan.yml